 In terms of paragraph S-LTR.4.4 and S-LTR.4.5 of Appendix FM, a spouse or partner visa leave to remain application is refused due to non-payment of litigation to the Home Office and that of NHS.

 Perhaps, if an application fails under paragraphs S-LTR.2.2. to S-LTR.2.5 and S-LTR.4.2. to S-LTR.
 4.5 it is quite likely to be refused.
-However, the decision usually considers the whole context of the application.
-Accordingly, the caseworker may consider the suitability on compelling grounds for a case-specific consideration.
+However, the decision maker usually considers the whole context of the application.
+Accordingly, the caseworker may consider the suitability on compelling grounds on a case to case basis.

 Investigation Notice u/s 50(7)(b) of the Immigration Act 2014